securesign/secure-sign-operator/README.md

 which provide a reconcile function responsible for synchronizing resources until the desired state is reached on the cluster.

 ### Test It Out
+The controller connects to services running inside the cluster.
+If you want to run the operator locally, you would need to expose them OR use `kubectl port-forward` function.

 1. Install the CRDs into the cluster:

 ```sh